JohnLCaron/rlauxe/docs/CaseStudies.md

   * TODO investigate integrating RLAUXE into CORLA.
   * TODO investigate integrating RLAUXE into Dominion.
 * On point 2, we can use OneAudit, and put each non-CVR county into a pool, as long as we know the undervotes.
-  This is an evolution from the time the paper was written (2017), which was investigating stratification.
+  This is an evolution from the time the paper was written (2017), before OneAudit was developed.

-## BoulderCounty 2024
+## Boulder County 2024

 ````
 DominionCvrExportCsv